Arnold Schwarzenegger's 'Celebrity Apprentice' makes its debut

 With Trump running for political office, NBC looked to a recovering politician to revitalize the franchise.
 The network cast Schwarzenegger back in September 2015.

-This secretive editing doubled as a way of building interest and anticipation for the new season.

-Schwarzenegger tweeted on Monday, "Just when they said that there were no mountains left to climb, they were wrong.
-Again.
-I'm back.
-Tune in to @CelebApprentice - 8/7c on @NBC."

-When viewers tune in, they'll see Trump's name pretty prominently — he will be listed as an executive producer of the show along with Schwarzenegger and the "Apprentice" mastermind Mark Burnett.
+Viewers still saw Trump's name pretty prominently on Monday night — he was listed as an executive producer of the show along with Schwarzenegger and the "Apprentice" mastermind Mark Burnett.

 The revelation that Trump is remaining an E.P., even as president, shocked some people back in December.